freenas/freenas7/misc/readme.txt

 - Geom mirror: Change default algorithm to round robin (http://www.onlamp.com/pub/a/bsd/2005/11/10/FreeBSD_Basics.html)
 - Add 'FTP connected users list' information page
 - Fix FTP bug.
 Deletion of files uploaded and owned by user was not able.
+- Fix FTP PAM error (using MS AD account for example)
 - Permit to configure multiple RSYNC local/client

 TO DO: